-Students face problems of made fun of, being teased, physically pushed by classmates, being threatened by their classmates and excluded from group activities.
-Although a smaller percentage reported not feeling safe, these instances can still raise concerns and must be addressed with care.
-Various workshops or counselling sessions can help students get sensitized on these issues and respect each other.

-Few schools also reported of not having a proper policy on various issues like bullying, discipline, and sexual harassment.
-Policies to report student's grievances can be opted to build a safe and comforting school environment for all learners.
+Students face problems of made fun of, being teased, excluded from group activities, physically pushed by classmates, being threatened by their classmates and not feeling safe.
+These instances can raise concerns as it can be traumatising and must be addressed with care.
+Few schools also reported of not having a proper policy on various issues like bullying, discipline, sexual harassment, etc. Schools can conduct counselling sessions to help students get sensitized on these issues and respect each other.
+To report student's grievances, policies can be opted to build a safe and comforting school environment for all learners.